glenamac/BootcampSquared/README.md

 ## Step 6 — Jupyter Setup and Startup

-Open a **terminal** on the desktop and run these commands one at a time:
+Open a **terminal** on the desktop under "Applications" and run these commands one at a time:

 ```bash
 sudo dnf install python3.12 -y